kdoore/CS2335-Gitbook/ui-panel_toggle_visibility.md

 ###Scene Load-Event - Initialize Object References
 We need to initialize the value of our object references within the Unity Start() method.
 This way the object references will be re-initialized each time we enter this particular Scene.

-### Find GameObject Components: Button, CanvasGroup
+### Find GameObject Components: Button, CanvasGroup.

 Below is the code that we've added to  a new script: `PanelVisiblity.cs `, or this code can be added to one of the stateX.cs scripts in our projects.
 We need object-reference variables for our UI panel's CanvasGroup component: `panelCG`, and the Button component: `hideBtn`